carrvo/WebHost/README.md

 DISCLAIMER: The security is left up to the scripter writing the API *and not this library*.
 The only security this library provides is calling `$connection.Request.IsAuthenticated` when not passed `Anonymous`.

+NOTE: This library will make it tempting to write REST*-like* over REST*ful* APIs.
+See "API Styles" for more information.

 # Quick Start

 ## Installation